 What has been your most satisfying moment in business?

 Starting my first company is the first thing that comes to mind.
 I’ve obviously been very busy and done a lot since then, but there’s never anything that compares to the first thrill of creating something from the ground-up and building it into something profitable and successful.
 It’s satisfying in the sense that beforehand, you had no evidence whatsoever that you were capable of building something like that.
+It can be frightening, and you don’t have a proven belief yet that it will work out.
 But once it’s done, you have something you can point to—even for yourself—and say, I am capable of creating something great and I know because I’ve done it already.
 There’s a profound confidence that comes from that first initial success, but achieving it is the greatest satisfaction I can think of in business.
+Everything that comes after is great, but you never quite get back to that original high—at least I haven’t yet, though I still profoundly enjoy everything I do and the ventures I pursue on a regular basis, years later.

 What does the future hold for your business?
 What are you most excited about?